 As the damage from pollution has become more apparent, more countries are looking to green alternatives to prevent further damage to the Earth.
 Solar and wind energy, eco-friendly building materials, and non-toxic products are increasingly being used to preserve the planet.
 While these green initiatives are taking place around the world, some countries have a long way to go.

-The second-most polluted country in the world is Pakistan, which has an average PM2.5 concentration of 65.81.
+The second-most polluted country in the world is Pakistan, which has an average PM2.5 concentration of 59.00.
 AQI levels in Punjab were consistently between the "near unhealthy" or "very unhealthy" ratings for most of 2019 and even reached as high as 484.
 Pakistan is experiencing rising pollution from the growing number of vehicles on the roads, large-scale losses of trees, smoke from bricks kiln and steel mills, and the burning of garbage.
 The Pakistan minister for climate change blamed India for Pakistan's smog; however, Pakistani citizens blame their government for simply not doing enough to monitor or combat the crisis.

-Mongolia is the third-most polluted country in the world.
-Mongolia's average PM2.5 concentration is 62.00.
+Mongolia is the fourth-most polluted country in the world.
+Mongolia's average PM2.5 concentration is 46.60.
 The largest pollution source in Mongolia is the burning of coal and other biomass, such as wood or crop residue, in stoves.
 In Mongolia's capital, Ulan Bator, respiratory infections have increased 270% over the last ten years, and children that live in the capital city have a 40% lower lung function than those living in rural areas.
 About 70-90% of pregnant mothers being treated at a family health center in Mongolia are negatively impacted by air pollution.
 Infants as young as two days old are being diagnosed with pneumonia or other respiratory illnesses.

-Afghanistan is the fourth-most polluted country in the world, with an average PM2.5 level of 58.80.
+Afghanistan is the fifth-most polluted country in the world, with an average PM2.5 level of 46.50.
 In 2017, numbers show that air pollution was more dangerous than the war in Afghanistan.
 That year, about 26,000 people lost their lives due to air pollution-related diseases while 3,483 people lost their lives due to conflict.
 About 80% of drinking water in Afghanistan is polluted as well due to low rainfall, irregular use of groundwater, and insufficient infrastructure in cities.
 The lack of clean drinking water commonly results in food poisoning.